Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Limitations

 One notable constraint is that our framework assumes the LoRA initialization random seed used during client-side training is consistent with the one used to train the LoRA-Probe classifier.
 Although this requirement does not noticeably affect model utility, it may be difficult to guarantee in real-world federated settings.

-Another limitation is the poor transferability of the LoRA-Probe classifier across different backbone models.
-Even with identical training data, different architectures or checkpoints can yield different LoRA update patterns, leading to feature distribution mismatch.
+Another limitation is the limited transferability of the LoRA-Probe classifier across different backbone models.
+Even with identical training data, different architectures or checkpoints can yield distinct LoRA update patterns, leading to a mismatch in feature distributions.
 As a result, a probe trained for one backbone may generalize poorly to others, requiring retraining or adaptation.

 Furthermore, Safe-FedLLM may be affected by drift in LoRA updates over long-horizon federated training.
-As the global model evolves through iterative aggregation, the distribution of client-side $\Delta$LoRA shifts, potentially reducing the reliability of a fixed LoRA-Probe classifier in later rounds.
-While our Shadow-Level mechanism mitigates this drift issue, it introduces additional training overhead and increases computational cost.
+As the global model evolves through iterative aggregation, the distribution of client-side $\Delta \text{LoRA}$ shifts, potentially reducing the reliability of a fixed LoRA-Probe classifier in later rounds.
+While our Shadow-Level mechanism mitigates this issue, it introduces additional training overhead and increases computational cost.

 Future work includes relaxing the initialization requirement, improving probe transferability across diverse backbones, and developing more efficient mechanisms to maintain robustness under long-term model evolution.